DAOmasons/daomasons-docs/docs/Rituals/ritual-of-ranks.md

 #### Downsides/Risks

+The current implementation of the Ritual of Ranks presents some downsides and risks that may need to be addressed for it to be more effective and fair.

 Current downsides:
 - Not purely objective.
 - Some projects are longer than others
 - Some projects are harder than others
 - Some roles are more difficult.
 - Some people may work longer than others and still recieve only 1 token.
-- It's hard to distill all the extra things we do down to one role.
-People may feel that the times where they went 'above and beyond', it wasn't recognized.
+- It's hard to distill all the extra things we do down to one role, and people may feel that the times when they went 'above and beyond' were not recognized.

 Mitigation: Perhaps a system where we add a score value into the metadata of a token will be able to solve these problems.
 However, we will need a system to aggregate that score from a variety of metrics.